Exam Boards: Edexcel, AQA and OCR

 Formal academic assessments throughout the year, including progress tests and end of term and mock exams help track student progress and highlight weak areas in sufficient time for them to be addressed.
 Parents are kept informed by written progress reports and discussions at parents’ evenings.

-Participation in weekly House Periods encourages the development of key skills for university, as students deliberate and form opinions on matters such as our electoral system.
+Participation in a Personal Development Programme encourages the development of key skills for university, as students deliberate and form opinions on matters such as our electoral system.